 Do you worry about taking your dog to the groomer?

-Maybe that’s why you were looking for the best dog clippers for Small Dogs?
+Maybe that’s why you were looking for the best pet clipper for your Small pup?

 These days, it seems like there’s a new story every couple of weeks about dogs dying or being injured while being groomed.
 It can also be very expensive and inconvenient to leave your dog for anywhere from an hour to all day.
 Is it time to start grooming your dog yourself?

-I was a dog groomer for more than 12 years, and I want to help you find the best dog clippers for small dogs.
-Here are my tips for finding the right set of clippers.
+I was a dog groomer for more than 12 years, and I want to help you find the best clipper for your small breed pup.
+Here are my tips for finding the right set of small animal clippers.

 The most critical issues when grooming small dogs